 MS Valentina, 2019, documentary (80 minutes)

 A film about the day to day life on board the Romanian cargo ship MS Valentina.
-The River as an „European Road“ is full of opposites and differences: beautiful and destructed nature as well as Europe’s economic and political diremption.
+The river Danube as an „European Road“ is full of opposites and differences: beautiful and destructed nature as well as Europe’s economic and political diremption.

 The cargo ship MS Valentina covers 1640 Danube kilometers on its route from Linz, Austria to Russe, Bulgaria.
 It crosses through seven countries while doing so.
 The River as an „European Road“ is full of opposites and differences.